Limit Order Books: Challenges of Studying LOBs

-If there exists some finite $z_{\min}>0$ such that $f_Z(z)$ is proportional to $z^{-\alpha}$ for all $z \geq z_{\min}$, then clearly $Z$ has a power-law tail.
-Although this is far from being the only possible probability density function to describe a power-law tail, the existence of such a $z_{\min}$ allows simple closed-form expressions to be derived for when $Z \geq z_{\min}$ \cite{Clauset:2009}.
-In particular, if $Z$ is a continuous random variable for which $f_Z(z) = kz^{-\alpha}$ for all $z \geq z_{\min}$, with $\alpha > 1$, then the probability density function $f_Z\left(z \vert Z \geq z_{\min} \right)$ describing the distribution of $Z$ restricted to the region $Z \geq z_{\min}$ can be calculated explicitly by noticing that the integral of $f_Z\left(z \vert Z \geq z_{\min} \right)$ over its domain must equal 1, i.e., Therefore: Yielding: When attempting to fit power-law tails to empirical observations, it is often assumed that $f_Z\left(z \vert Z \geq z_{\min} \right)$ takes this functional form, in order to make use of such closed-form expressions in the inference process.
-Under this assumption, \textcite{Clauset:2009} provides a comprehensive algorithm for consistent estimation of $\alpha$ and $z_{\min}$ directly from empirical data via maximum likelihood techniques, and for formally testing the hypothesis that data really does follow a power law.
-Several other consistent estimation procedures also exist (e.g., \cite{Hill:1975simple, Mu:2009preferred}), but no single estimator has emerged as the best to adopt in all empirical analyis, where the number of samples is inevitably finite.
-For this reason, some empirical studies report the estimates made by several different estimators, then draw inference about $\alpha$ based on the whole set of results.
-However, as \textcite{Mu:2009preferred} highlighted, in many situations different estimators produce vastly different estimates of $\alpha$, making such inference difficult.
+If there exists a $z_{\min}>0$ such that $f_Z(z)$ is proportional to $z^{-\alpha}$ for all $z \geq z_{\min}$, then clearly $Z$ has a power-law tail.\footnote{This is not the only probability density function that has a power-law tail, but it is the most common in the literature.} When attempting to fit power-law tails to empirical observations, it is often assumed that such a $z_{\min}$ exists (and resides within the range of the data), because the existence of such a $z_{\min}$ allows simple, closed-form expressions to be derived.
+Under this assumption, \citet{Clauset:2009} provided a comprehensive algorithm for consistent estimation of $\alpha$ and $z_{\min}$ via maximum likelihood techniques, as well as for testing the hypothesis that the data really does follow a power law for $z \geq z_{\min}$.
+Several other consistent estimation procedures also exist (see, e.g., \citet{Hill:1975simple, Mu:2009preferred}), but no single estimator has emerged as the best to adopt in all situations.
+Therefore, some empirical studies report results using several different estimators and then draw inference based on the whole set of results.
+However, as \citet{Mu:2009preferred} highlighted, different estimators often produce vastly different estimates of $\alpha$, making such inference difficult.